Umami Pot

 Takenoko Gohan (Japanese bamboo rice)

-In other words, it makes sense to eat bamboo shoots, which are rich in tyrosine, with rice that turns into glucose during digestion.
-Due to their benefits, this dish is also known as a suitable choice for coping with newcomer stress and SAD (Seasonal Affective Disorder) in Japan.
+Bamboo shoots contain an umami component called tyrosine.
+This tyrosine not only activates the brain and boosts motivation but also helps with recovery from fatigue when consumed with glucose.
+In other words, it makes sense to pair bamboo shoots, which are rich in tyrosine, with rice, which is converted into glucose during digestion.
+Due to their benefits, this dish is also known as a great choice for coping with stress experienced by newcomers and people with SAD (Seasonal Affective Disorder) in Japan.

 Takenoko Gohan (Japanese bamboo rice)